okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 An **Okta Box User - Provision Flow** - starts the flow after a user is added to a specific okta group:
 - It verifies the okta group matches the expected one.
 - It creates an account in Box for user, and creates a folder for the user.
-- It sends a notification email to the user`s manager.
+- It sends a notification email to the user's manager.

 An **Okta Box User - Deprovision Flow** - starts the flow after a user is removed from a specific okta group:
 - It verifies the user was removed from the expected okta group.
-- Depending on the Remove Box User flag value it removes or deactivates the current user and transfers the user`s folder and files to their manager.
+- Depending on the Remove Box User flag value it removes or deactivates the current user and transfers the user's folder and files to their manager.
-- It sends a notification email to the user`s manager.
+- It sends a notification email to the user's manager.

 ## Prerequisites